 5. Cloud hosting

 Imagine cloud hosting to be a VPS hosting that uses cloud technology.
-Just like the VPS hosting plan, you get a slice of the server, but instead of having it hosted on a single computer, you host it on a network of computers.
+That is to say, just as in the VPS hosting plan, you get a slice of the server, but instead of having it hosted on a single computer, you host it on a network of computers.

 Cloud hosting reduces downtime by spreading over the resources on several computers.
-If one server malfunctions, the users are then directed to another server on the network.
+If one server malfunctions, the users are directed to other servers on the network.
 Another advantage of using a cloud hosting service is its easy scalability.
 With a cloud hosting plan, you can easily buy more space and traffic allotment as and when required.

-While cloud-hosting can be an excellent option for massive internet-based companies, it may not be as beneficial for a smaller organization with simple requirements.
+While cloud-hosting can be an excellent option for massive internet-based companies, however smaller organizations with simple requirements might not see it as beneficial.
 The payment structure for cloud hosting can be a little tricky, and it requires a fair amount of knowledge and experience to navigate the process.